British lawmaker dies after being stabbed multiple times while meeting constituents

 Jo Cox's widower, Brendan Cox, tweeted, “Attacking our elected representatives is an attack on democracy itself.
 There is no excuse, no justification.
 It is as cowardly as it gets.”

-Angela Rayner, a Labour Party leader, said that she was “horrified” by reports of the stabbing and added, “I want to say all of our thoughts are with David and we all hope that he pulls through and is ok.”
+Angela Rayner, a Labour Party leader, said that she was “horrified” by reports of the stabbing and added, “I want to say all of our thoughts are with David.”
 Former Conservative British Prime Minister David Cameron called the news “Very alarming and worrying.”

 British lawmakers meet regularly with their constituents in appointments to discuss public matters and personal needs and complaints.
 Amess had posted online on Tuesday that he was due to hold his next meeting with local residents on Friday at the Belfairs Methodist Church in Leigh-on-Sea.